 - Send this letter to the ISSS as soon as possible.
 You may choose any of the following ways to submit the letter:

 - by mail

 - by submitting an e-form in iHawk - (click the blue login button) and log in with your HawkID and password.
-Go to "Other Student Services" and complete the e-form "Reduced Course Load for Medical Reason."
+Go to "Other Student Services" and complete the e-form "Part-Time Authorization."